TMiguelT/vep-cache-extractor/README.md

 containing a large list of transcript entries.

 ## Installation

+Firstly, the script requires a modern version of Perl 5 to run.
+However you probably have such a version if you are running VEP, so this is likely not an issue

 To install the script's dependencies, make sure cpanm is installed with
 ```bash
 cpan App::cpanminus